worldbank/dime-standards/dime-research-standards/pillar-4-data-security/dime-data-security-guidelines.md

 ## Storing confidential data

-PIs should save a copy of the unaltered raw data in a [WB OneDrive folder as backup](https://github.com/worldbank/dime-standards/blob/master/dime-research-standards/pillar-4-data-security/data-security-resources/onedrive-backup-guidelines.md).
+The head reasearhcers, or PIs, should save a copy of the unaltered raw data in a [WB OneDrive folder as backup](https://github.com/worldbank/dime-standards/blob/master/dime-research-standards/pillar-4-data-security/data-security-resources/onedrive-backup-guidelines.md).

-* This folder should not be synced to any computer, and it should not be shared with anyone, so it remains completely under individual control.
+* The backup folder should not be synced to any computer, and it should not be shared with anyone, so it remains completely under individual control.
+* The backup folder should not be used for day-to-day access.
+It should only be accessed if you for some reason needs to restore the copy you use day-to-day.
-* If there are multiple PIs on a project, each of them can save a backup of the data _separately_ for added layers of security.
+* If there are multiple PIs on a project, each of them can save a their own backup of the data _separately_ for added layers of security.
 * The enterprise-grade WB OneDrive is automatically encrypted, so no extra layer of manual encryption is required, and therefore there is no risk of data loss due to lost decryption keys.